SanthanamD/Streamlit-Project-1/README.md

 #Run the following commands in command prompt
 pip install streamlit
-run streamlit Project1.py #Ensure you are right path/directory where the .py file exist
+run streamlit Project1.py
+#Ensure you are in right path/directory where the .py file exist

 #You will get the local host like below.